-Figure A Shown is the patient's cardiac catheterization diagram.
-The complex cardiac anatomy includes bilateral bidirectional Glenn anastomoses and a nonfenestrated, extracardiac Fontan conduit.
-Not pictured are small venovenous collaterals evident on angiography.
 Figure B Axial, coronal and sagittal slices from the patient's contrast MRI demonstrate a large peripherally-enhancing mass centered in the right anterior temporal lobe.
-The mass measures approximately 5.5 x 3.8 x 5.2 cm and up to 6.3 cm in greatest dimension.
-Internal restricted diffusion is consistent with abscess.
-Mass effect is noted on surrounding structures, with 0.9cm midline shift.
+The mass measures approximately 5.5 x 3.8 x 5.2 cm and up to 6.3 cm in greatest oblique anteroposterior dimension.
+There is internal restricted diffusion consistent with abscess.
+Marked surrounding vasogenic edema is present, with resultant mass effect on surrounding structures and 0.9cm midline shift.